 Our Policy Coverage of the Middle East War

 President Donald Trump’s campaign to redefine American power has escalated with a war in the Middle East triggered by the U.S.-Israeli bombing campaign against Iran launched on February 28th and the assassination of its supreme leader, Ayatollah Ali Khamenei.
-That operation expanded within days to all all-out war across the Middle East, with retaliatory strikes by Iran on Gulf State targets and Israel attacking Lebanon.
+That operation expanded within days to all all-out regional war, with retaliatory strikes by Iran on Gulf State targets, Israel attacking Lebanon, the key shipping artery of the Strait of Hormuz blocked, and oil prices run amok.
 Meanwhile, the search for a coherent casus belli continues.
 We have a selection of must-read pieces from Policy writers.

 From former United Nations Ambassador and Policy Columnist Bob Rae, we have an essential piece on the context and consequences of Donald Trump’s latest unilateral military action.
 “No matter how many times we tell ourselves differently,” writes Rae, “we need to confront the fact that the United States under its current president and administration is in no position to lead us anywhere good.”
 Here’s Bob Rae on March 4th with Trump’s Consequential War.